ChrisWiegman/kana/README.md

 - `ssl` **false** - the default usage of the `ssl` start flag
 - `theme` ***<empty string>*** - the default theme to be installed from wordpress.org and activated with new sites
 - `type` **site** - the type of the Kana site you're starting.
 Current options are "site" "plugin" and "theme"
+- `updateInterval` **1** - the number of days Kana will wait between checking for updated Docker images and other updates.
+Set this to `0` to disable the check for newer images altogether (Kana will only download missing images)
 - `wpdebug` **false** - the default usage of the `wpdebug` start flag
 - `xdebug` **false** - the default usage of the `xdebug` start flag